junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 Sources
 ---
 Ideally, you have a studio acapella and an instrumental.
 Stems or MT are the best, but rare.
 Surround mixes are usually better than stereo but most aren't ready-made A+I so will need some processing before it's usable.
-You can get cover sterms from www.karaoke-version.com and www.jamkazam.com .
+You can get cover stems from www.karaoke-version.com and www.jamkazam.com .
 You can make a DIY acapella if you have a full song + instrumental. iTunes and Amazon music stores often have karaoke covers with instrumentals so you can make a DIY acapella, as well as get an instrumental.
+Keep in mind that if you have too much isolation, the vocals will have difficulty being heard, and too little isolation will result in noises.

-To get more out of an instrumental, you can use [ReaFIR](https://www.reaper.fm/reaplugs/#tour) or freeform FFT imagers like [Mashtactic](https://quikquak.com/Prod_MashTactic.html) .
-Recently, there are some ML solutions.
+You can use the free [ReaFIR](https://www.reaper.fm/reaplugs/#tour) or paid freeform FFT imagers like [Mashtactic](https://quikquak.com/Prod_MashTactic.html) to quickly make a draft instrumental in your DAW while testing mashup ideas.
+Recently, there are some ML solutions like spleeter & demucs.
 They can vary a lot, and should be last resort.

 Philosophy
 ---